satoshinotebook/BIPs/unlocking-dust-utxos-as-transaction-fees.md

 5. **Growing Problem**: As Bitcoin's value increases and transaction fees rise over time, the threshold for what constitutes "dust" also rises, potentially stranding larger amounts of Bitcoin.
 This proposal proactively addresses a problem that will likely become more significant in the future.

 Currently, there is no standard mechanism for users to reclaim value from dust UTXOs when the economics don't justify a traditional transaction.
 This BIP addresses this gap by allowing dust UTXOs to be repurposed as transaction fees through a secure mechanism that doesn't require exposing private keys.

+It is essential to emphasize that this proposal is **entirely voluntary and opt-in**.
+Users must explicitly authorize the designation of any dust UTXO through cryptographic signatures.
+This is not a forced reclamation or confiscation mechanism - it simply provides users with a way to extract value from otherwise stranded coins if they choose to do so.
+Users always retain complete control over their dust UTXOs until they explicitly designate them as fees.

 ## Specification